SDM-TIB/ckan_tib/readme.md

-# China UNICOM project
+# CKAN TIB project

 ## Docker
-All the required information to setup the project can be found [here](Docker/readme.md)
+All the required information to setup the project can be found [here](docker/readme.md)

 ## Plugins
 The plugins folder should contain all the plugins used in the project